 Ecru is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Ecru citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.51% of adults 25 and older in Ecru have a college degree.
+The percentage of adults in Ecru who are college-educated is close to the national average for all communities of 21.84%: 19.51% of the adults in Ecru have a bachelor's degree or advanced degree.

 The per capita income in Ecru in 2022 was $26,532, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,128 for a family of four.
 However, Ecru contains both very wealthy and poor people as well.